heistp/irtt/README.md

 loss, a 64-bit "received window" may be returned with each packet that contains the receipt status of the previous 64 packets.
 This can be enabled with either `-rs window/both` with the irtt client or `ReceivedStatsWindow/ReceivedStatsBoth` with the API.
+Its limited width and simple bitmap format lead to some
+caveats:

-The limited size of the 64-bit window means that per-packet differentiation is not available (only for any intervening packets) if greater than 64 packets are lost in succession.
+- Per-packet differentiation is not available (for any intervening packets) if greater than 64 packets are lost in succession.
+These packets will be marked with the generic `Lost` (`lost` in the JSON).

-Additionally, no received window is currently returned for upstream late (out-of-order) packets.
-However, the current received window **is** updated if the late packet is within the previous 64 packets, and this updated window **may** be returned with a subsequent packet.
-An additional server optimization could be added later to maintain a larger internal received window to increase accuracy in the face of upstream late packets, but so far this optimization has not shown to be necessary.
-High numbers of late packets typically indicate an undesirable network condition that should be corrected before other tests are conducted.
+- While any packet marked `LostDown` (`lost_down`) is guaranteed to be marked properly, there is no confirmation of receipt of the receive window from the client to the server, so packets may sometimes be erroneously marked `LostUp` (`lost_up`), for example, if they arrive late to the server and slide out of the received window before they can be confirmed to the client, or if the received window is lost on its way to the client and not amended by a later packet's received window.

+There are many ways that this simple approach could be improved, such as by:

+- Allowing a wider window
+- Encoding receipt seqnos in a more intelligent way to allow a wider seqno range
+- Sending confirmation of window receipt from the client to the server and re-sending unreceived windows

-Accepting the 64-bit received window limitation means that per-packet loss results in most cases can be obtained with only 8 additional bytes in each packet.
-In case of very high packet loss, the **total** number of packets received by the server but not returned to the client (which can be obtained using `-rs count/both` or `ReceivedStatsCount/ReceivedStatsBoth`) will still be correct.
+However, the current strategy means that a good approximation of per-packet loss results can be obtained with only 8 additional bytes in each packet.
+It also requires very little computational time on the server, and almost all computation on the client occurs during results generation, after the test is over.
+It isn't as accurate with late (out-of-order) upstream packets or with long sequences of lost packets, but high loss or high numbers of late packets typically indicate more severe network conditions that should be corrected first anyway, perhaps before per-packet results matter.
+Note that in case of very high packet loss, the **total** number of packets received by the server but not returned to the client (which can be obtained using `-rs count/both` or `ReceivedStatsCount/ReceivedStatsBoth`) will still be correct, which will still provide an accurate loss percentage in each direction over the course of the test.

+If this limitation adversely affects your results, file an [Issue](https://github.com/peteheist/irtt/issues) so it can be discussed further.

 #### Use of Go

 IRTT is written in Go.
 That carries with it a few disadvantages:

+- Non-negligible scheduling delays and system call overhead
 - Larger executable size than with C
-- Non-negligible scheduling delays and system call overhead
-- Somewhat slower execution speed then C (although [not that much slower](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=go&lang2=gcc))
+- Somewhat slower execution speed than C (although [not that much slower](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=go&lang2=gcc))

 But Go also has benefits that are useful for this application: